 - Team Pet: For the crew of the Nostromo.
 External materials say that Dallas had him officially exempted from the company's no-pet policy by registering him as needed for vermin control.
 However, since most vermin would be killed being outside of shielded cryopods during FTL translation, this was just an excuse to allow him.

 - What Happened to the Mouse?: Jones doesn't show up anymore after the first arc of the second movie.
 Ripley tells him he's staying there while she leaves for the colony with the marines, so presumably she left him with someone else while she was away (she had expected to come back, after all).
-If so, then Jones has the happiest ending of any of the characters in either of the first two movies.
+If so, then Jones has the happiest ending of any of the characters in either of the first two movies, presumably living a cosy life on Earth until he dies of natural causes.

 MU-TH-UR A.K.A.
 "Mother"